 - The serial number from the printer.

 Can I add items to my order after a purchases has already been made?
 Yes!
 Simply contact us through email@example.com.
 As long as the order has not shipped, we will be able to add any item available through the store to your order.
 You will then be invoiced the cost of the item(s) as well as any difference there may be in shipping costs.
 Once you have the quote, payment may be made via Paypal transfer to email address: firstname.lastname@example.org

 I ordered a Solidoodle, but my order still says “Pending.”
 What’s wrong?
 All orders are marked as “Pending” by default when an order is placed.
 Shortly after, the order will be marked “OK to Ship” and be placed in the queue for orders to be processed by our shipping department.
 Please keep in mind, all orders are processed chronologically as they come in.
-For this reason, all orders have a two to three week lead time with the exception of the SD4 which has a three to four week lead time.

 Does the Solidoodle require maintenance?
 The Solidoodle should require very little day-to-day maintenance.
 Every few months the rods should be greased with multipurpose lithium grease.
 Occasionally, filament dust may accumulate on the driver gear.
 If this happens, use a toothbrush to clean the drive gear through the access port on the front of the extruder (no disassembly required).

 One thing to note is that during shipment, it is possible that some calibration may be needed upon arrival.
 Our packaging ensures the printer is well protected from damage but depending on shipping conditions, some of the calibrations could be thrown off.

 Is the Solidoodle easily modified by users?
 Although you are free to modify your printer, please understand that if you modify your Solidoodle it will make it much harder for us to give you support.
 If you modify a component and it becomes defective, you will be disqualified for a replacement.